-10 Top-Rated Tourist Attractions in Australia's Northern Territory
+11 Top-Rated Tourist Attractions in Australia's Northern Territory

-A land of stark beauty, sacred aboriginal sites, and space, the Northern Territory has always stood apart from the rest of Australia.
+A land of stark beauty, sacred aboriginal sites-and space, the Northern Territory has always stood apart from the rest of Australia.
 Vast deserts, wetlands, monsoonal rains, red-rock gorges, and raging rivers spark the spirit of adventure in those who visit, and these same natural features enabled the local aboriginal people to preserve their traditional way of life.
 Today, travelers flock here from around the world to see these spectacular sites and learn about the fascinating culture of the tribes who have thrived on this rugged land for thousands of years.

 The tropical Top End, or northern part of the state, encompasses the World Heritage-listed Kakadu National Park, famed for its Crocodile Dundee scenes; beautiful Litchfield National Park; Katherine Gorge; and the aboriginal settlements of Arnhem Land.
-Also in the Top End, lies multicultural Darwin, the capital of the Northern Territory.
+Also in the Top End, is multicultural Darwin, the capital of the Northern Territory.

-1 Uluru-Kata Tjuta National Park
+1. Uluru-Kata Tjuta National Park

 In the Red Centre, World Heritage-listed Uluru National Park, is one of Australia's most famous tourist attractions.
-The park's main features include Uluru (formerly Ayers Rock), the 348 m high red monolith rising from the desert, and the dome-shaped rocks called Kata Tjuta (the Olgas), which lie 40 km away from Uluru.
+The park's main features include Uluru (formerly Ayers Rock), the 348-meter-high red monolith rising from the desert, and the dome-shaped rocks called Kata Tjuta (the Olgas), which lie 40 kilometers away from Uluru.
 Oxidation or rusting of iron in the rock gives the structures their beautiful red coloring.

-2 Kakadu National Park
+2. Kakadu National Park

-Further inland, lies the gently undulating upland country crossed by the main access roads.
+Farther inland lies the gently undulating upland country crossed by the main access roads and excellent hiking trails.
 The amazing variety of wildlife includes more than 70 different species of reptiles, the largest and most dangerous of which is the saltwater crocodile, as well as a vast array of fish, mammals, and birds.
 In addition to all these natural attractions, the park is home to many sacred aboriginal sites and rock paintings.

 Every year about half a million visitors pour into this tropical Top End town-especially during the dry season.
 Shoppers love the famous sunset Mindil Beach Markets with souvenirs, art, and Asian-style snacks.
-Other highlights include the Darwin Botanic Gardens, the open-air Deckchair Cinema, the shops and restaurants of the Darwin Wharf Precinct, and the city's museums - especially the Museum and Art Gallery of the Northern Territory with a giant stuffed crocodile and exhibits on Cyclone Tracy.
+Other highlights include the Darwin Botanic Gardens, the open-air Deckchair Cinema, the shops and restaurants of the Darwin Wharf Precinct, and the city's museums.
+Don't miss the Museum and Art Gallery of the Northern Territory with a giant stuffed crocodile and exhibits on Cyclone Tracy.

 - Read More: